openplans/openblock-old/docs/main/schemas.rst

 A few more fields worth mentioning:

 * ``allow_comments`` - whether users can comment on these NewsItems.
-  You should also set has_newsitem_detail=True.
+  You should also set has_newsitem_detail=True, because the detail page is where you would see comments and the comment form.

 * ``allow_flagging`` - whether users can flag these NewsItems as inappropriate or spam.
 This leverages the ``ebpub.moderation`` package.

-* ``allow_charting`` - whether to show aggregate statistic charts on the home page of this schema, such as number of recent items found in each Location, and number of recent items loaded per day.
+* ``allow_charting`` - whether to show aggregate statistic charts on the detail page of this schema, such as number of recent items found in each Location, and number of recent items loaded per day.